7 Kefir Benefits for your Health (plus How to Make)

 How to prepare

-Place the kefir grains and fresh milk (whether pasteurized or not, skimmed, semi-skimmed or whole) in a glass container.
-The contents are left at room temperature for approximately 24 hours.
-The fermented milk is strained and stored, while the strained grains are added to more fresh milk, repeating the process.
+Place the kefir grains and fresh milk (pasteurized or not, skimmed, semi-skimmed, or whole) in a glass container.
+Let the contents ferment at room temperature for about 24 hours.
+Strain the fermented milk and store it, while the grains are reused with fresh milk to repeat the process.

-Already fermented liquid kefir that is strained can be consumed immediately or can be kept in the refrigerator for later consumption.
+The strained liquid kefir can be consumed immediately or stored in the refrigerator.

 How to make water kefir

-Water kefir is made using coconut water or mineral water and adding brown sugar.
+Water kefir is made using coconut water or mineral water with brown sugar.

 Ingredients